 Dr Davis created his method using half and half milk, which is a full-fat milk commonly available in America (in the UK and Europe, it’s known as ‘half cream’).
 Half and half is a blend of equal parts whole milk and light cream.
 It averages 10-12% fat, which is more than regular milk but less than regular cream (and it can’t be whipped).

 Half and half isn’t available in Australia, so, in our first L. reuteri yogurt post, we did our best to recreate half and half by combining full cream milk and full fat pure cream.
 We produced a unique, yogurt-like end product but had our suspicions that it wasn’t quite right.
 Our customers confirmed that our homemade half and half looked different to yogurt made with store bought half and half milk.

-After rigorous experimentation, the Luvele test kitchen has found a method guaranteed to result in a creamy, consistent yogurt that tastes great.
+After further experimentation, the Luvele test kitchen has found a method that results in a creamy, consistent yogurt that tastes great.
 And it just requires one extra, but significant, step that has traditionally been used in yogurt making.

 Traditional yogurt making practises have always heated the milk first.
 Heating and holding milk at 82° C (180° F) for 20 minutes (or longer) denatures the milk proteins so that they bind and set together.
 In addition to this, the little bit of evaporation and concentration that occurs during the extended heating helps to improve the texture.

 Including this step before adding the probiotic bacteria and prebiotic powder made a profound difference to the structure and texture of our L. reuteri yogurt.
 Without heating, our first attempts with homemade half and half milk produced fragile and thin yogurt with lots of separated whey and the cream content set on top.
 A similar separation of fat and liquid happened in our first experiment below.